 Imbalanced/mismatched libido is not all that uncommon in most marriage.
 Most couples go through seasons when one spouse has a higher drive than the other.

-Unfortunately and when you are in such a season, the enemy wants you to believe that you are the only one, that your marriage is broken and you’ll never have a healthy sex life.
+Unfortunately and when you are in such a season, the enemy wants you to believe that you are the only wife with the higher drive in the entire world, that your marriage is broken and you’ll never have a healthy sex life.

 But that’s not true and you need to kick him out!